eladtpro/azure-aks-scaler/README.md

 > **Purpose**: This command is used to create an Azure AD application registration.
 An application registration represents your custom application in Azure AD, and it's used to configure various aspects of your application's behavior, including authentication settings, permissions, and redirect URIs.
 **Functionality**: It creates an Azure AD application registration, which is not the same as a service principal.
-An application registration is a prerequisite for creating a service principal, and it defines the configuration and characteristics of your application within Azure AD.
+Application registration is a prerequisite for creating a service principal, and it defines the configuration and characteristics of your application within Azure AD.
 **Typical Use Case**: You use this command when you want to register your custom application with Azure AD.
 After registering the application, you can then create a service principal for it using the `az ad sp create --id $appId` command if you need to grant it specific permissions for Azure resources.
 >